carlosalvarado1988/next_app/README.md

 - template.tsx: Optional and very similar to layout, but this one will always remount on navigation, and the state is not shared.
 - head.tsx: Optional to add a different <head> tag for a specific route.

-#### About navigation with Link
+## About navigation with Link

 only downloads the content of the target page. pre-fetches link that are in portview caches pages on the client

-#### Navigation

-note that next/router ----> useRouter is depricated:

-> Unhandled Runtime Error
-> Error: NextRouter was not mounted. https://nextjs.org/docs/messages/next-router-not-mounted

-instead use next/navigation
+# Navigation - note useRouter from next/router is depricated instead use next/navigation

-#### Suspense and Loading
+## Suspense and Loading

 we can think about 3 ways of showing loading states.
 1 directly in a parent component